 What Property Finance Means in the UAE

 Property finance refers to a loan provided by a UAE bank to help buyers purchase residential or investment property.
 The buyer pays a down payment from personal funds, while the bank finances the remaining amount.
+Once the loan is approved:- The property is registered in the buyer’s name

 - The bank places a mortgage charge as security